 For the 70,000 people in Chester County who lack the funds to buy the food they need, fresh produce is now available to them through our local food cupboards.

 Volunteers from all over the county have partnered with our cause, constructing and tending to gardens.
 Their harvest is gathered and distributed to the local food cupboards where, along with non-perishable food items, residents who are hungry can get the food they need.

 Volunteer groups include local schools, churches, social organizations and businesses.
-The Chester County Food Bank worked with each organization to build, fill, plant and harvest produce.
+The Chester County Food Bank works with organizations to build, plant and harvest produce.
 In 2009, the Food Bank started with just 25 beds at six sites.
-Today we have 537 gardens at over 118 sites, including 42 schools.
-In 2012, through these gardens, we were able to grow over 130,000 pounds of fresh produce that was distributed to our network of 30 cupboards and 61 meal sites.
+Today we have 621 gardens at 122 sites, including 49 schools.

 The growing season is a 28 week period and provides weekly gardening enjoyment for the families, social and work groups that care for a raised bed garden.
 The food bank staff can provide you with all the help you need to start a garden.
 Click here for a brochure about our raised bed gardens.

-If you questions or would like to get involved in the program, please contact our raised bed garden manager Mary Kay Peterson.
+If you questions or would like to get involved in the raised bed garden program, please contact Mary Kay Peterson.